Hyundai Ioniq

 The Ioniq Hybrid debuted in South Korea in January 2016, with all three variants debuting at 2016 Geneva and New York auto shows.
 The hybrid variant launched in its home market in February 2016, followed by the electric model in July 2016.
 The plug-in hybrid version followed in February 2017.

 From its first model year (2017) through the 2019 model year, the Ioniq Electric had been the EPA's most efficient vehicle with a rated fuel economy of 136 mpge.
 The Ioniq Blue Hybrid version has been rated at 58 mpgus, making it the most fuel-efficient hybrid vehicle to be mass-produced.

-Following its discontinuation in South Korea in 2021, production of the Ioniq ended in July 2022 in favour of battery electric lineup of Ioniq-badged models starting from the Ioniq 5 crossover with Ioniq 6 and Ioniq 7 to follow.
+Following its discontinuation in South Korea in 2021, production of the Ioniq ended in July 2022 in favour of battery electric lineup of Ioniq-badged models starting from the Ioniq 5 hatchback, Ioniq 6 sedan, and the Ioniq 9 SUV.

 Ioniq Hybrid

 The Ioniq is Hyundai's first automobile built from the ground up and specifically available as a hybrid or electric powered.
 It is related to the Kia Niro crossover utility vehicle and Hyundai Elantra, with which it shares a wheelbase and suspension components.

 The Ioniq Hybrid was released in South Korea in February 2016.
 The hybrid was launched in Malaysia in November 2016.
 Two Ioniq Hybrid trims were available, HEV and HEV Plus.
 The Ioniq Hybrid was introduced in the United States for the 2017 model year in early 2017, with journalists granted early access in February of that year.
 Production of the Ioniq Hybrid halted in July 2022.